22 February 2008

 A very rare thing!

-This blog is inspired by the first talk, which was by Richard Ovenden, Keeper of Special Collections at the Bodleian Library.
+Yesterday I went to a meeting organised by the CURL Research Support Task Force (the Consortium of University Research Libraries in the This blog is inspired by the first talk, which was by Richard Ovenden, Keeper of Special Collections at the Bodleian Library.
 His subject was ‘The next 10 years’ – always something that gets the brain firing off in many and various directions.
 One of the things that I particularly liked about the talk was his generally positive take on the outlook for Special Collections (usually rare books, manuscripts and archives and maybe other unique artifacts).
 When institutions are thinking about their priorities, one of the main drivers in this age of increasingly ubiquitous access to electronic information is going to be what makes their institution stand out - what makes them unique.
 Well, one of the selling points here has got to be the Special Collections, which are by definition unique and rare materials.
 Richard pointed to the strategic aims of

 Richard talked about the ‘EEBO’ effect (Early English Books Online).
 This makes finding material very easy, but what are the implications for physical access?
 Will institutions start to become less inclined to plug gaps in their rare books collections as the electronic version is so easily available via EEBO?